shichao-an/notes/docs/index.md

-## Shichao's Notes
+### **Shichao's Notes**

-This site documents reading notes of the following books.
+This site documents reading and learning notes of the following books and materials.

+### Reading Notes

 Each chapter is organized as a single page; the included sections are noted with major concepts, along with personal doubts (with possible solutions figured out afterwards) and summary.

-### Reading Notes

 #### Advanced Programming in the UNIX Environment, 3rd Edition